+The Department of Education at Centenary prepares students to teach English in secondary schools through an alternative certification program leading to the Master of Arts in Teaching (M.A.T.).
+Undergraduate students may apply to this program: a) in their senior year, during which time they may enroll in six hours of graduate coursework, or b) after completion of the baccalaureate degree.
+For additional information, please contact the Department of Education (318) 869-5223 or visit the Department's website centenary.edu/education to obtain a Department of Education Graduate Catalogue.

-A writing-intensive introduction to cultural inquiry and the art of persuasion.
+101. SEMINAR IN RHETORIC AND CULTURE A writing-intensive introduction to cultural inquiry and the art of persuasion.
 Through the analysis of texts in various genres and through the production of their own written arguments, students will learn to recognize and employ appropriate strategies for effective communication.
 Students will also attend and respond critically to co-curricular cultural events, including art exhibits, literary readings, concerts, films, lectures, and plays.
 Students are encouraged to take this class as early as possible and must take the course no later than their sophomore year.
-Core.
 Every semester.

-This course provides an introduction to the study and analysis of film.
-Students will learn the fundamentals of film form, style, and history.
+102. INTRODUCTION TO LITERATURE An introduction to literary appreciation, analysis, and interpretive techniques with an emphasis on close reading enhanced by class discussions and expository essays.
+Required for major and minor.
+Major/Minor Requirement.
+Every fall.
+HUMANITIES FOUNDATION 172.
+INTRODUCTION TO VISUAL CULTURE This course introduces issues and debates about how we shape, and are shaped by, different forms of visual culture such as film and video, television, painting, photography, performance art, the built environment, and information technology.
+Issues such as the role of visual cultures in (re) producing ideas about race, identity, sexuality and gender will also be explored.
+Every spring.
+(Same as ART 172, COMM 172) 178.
+INTRODUCTION TO FILM ART4 This course provides an introduction to the study and analysis of film.
+Students learn the fundamentals of film form, style, and history.
 Topics include narrative structure, cinematography, editing, sound, and genre.
 This course also prepares students for more advanced study in film seminars as well as film and video production.
 This course meets six hours per week, three of which are devoted to screenings.
 Every Fall.
-(Same as ART 178 and COMM 178)

-This course is primarily a writing workshop in which students are introduced to writing for film, television, and the stage.
+(Same as ART 178, COMM 178) 190.
+SPECIAL TOPICS: FIRST YEAR SEMINAR2-4 This course is designed to facilitate the introduction of students to the unique Centenary experience.
+Topics may vary from year to year.
+Course, but not individual topics, may be repeated for credit.
+(Foundation and/or Challenge credit available as approved.
+No more than 4 hours may be used to fulfill Foundation or Challenge requirement.)
+On demand.
+201. INTRODUCTORY SEMINAR IN LITERATURE AND CULTURE Intensive readings of literary works, studied within their cultural contexts, in such generically or topically oriented subjects as the American Short Story, Modern Drama, Literature and War, Modern American Poetry, Multicultural Autobiography, Literature of Social Change, and Southern Literature.
+May be taken two times as topic changes.
+Every spring.
+HUMANITIES FOUNDATION; CHALLENGE (VARIABLE) 211.
+INTRODUCTION TO SCRIPTWRITING This course is primarily a writing workshop in which students are introduced to writing for film, television, and the stage.
 Emphasis is on creating believable settings, fluid dialog, memorable characters, and strong storylines.
 Students will produce four-five short scripts (4-8 pages) to be critiqued in class as well as analyze scripts by such writers as Thornton Wilder, Eugene Ionesco, and Quentin Tarantino.
 For a final project each student must submit 24-28 pages of edited writing.
 Fall of even years.
 (Same as COMM 211, THEA 211)

-216. INTRODUCTION TO PROFESSIONAL WRITING.......4